bbalser/off_broadway_kafka/README.md

 This example uses the `OffBroadway.Kafka` macro.

-It starts a Broadway pipeline for each topic and partion for increased concurrency processing events.
+It starts a Broadway pipeline for each topic and partition for increased concurrency processing events.

 ```elixir